Which rental property improvements lead to better first impressions?

 Another idea is offering expanded parking if you are in an area with limited parking or want to make your home attractive to roommates.
 On-site laundry can be another hard-to-find perk in some neighborhoods.
 Pet proofing your home can allow you to charge extra rent for pets while reducing the risk of pet damage.

 What are routine cleaning and maintenance tasks that will increase the value of rental property?

 One thing you might consider is having a professional cleaning and painting after every tenant turnover.
 This reduces move-out hassles and disputes that could leave you with a negative review while making sure your property is in great condition for the next tenant.

 Many landlords like to change air filters and conduct preventative maintenance checks every 3, 6, or 12 months.
 This helps to protect your appliances and identify other problems.
 These maintenance checks could also help you avoid the expense of an emergency repair if you catch a problem that would affect the tenant’s habitability.
 You might also discover a problem tenant who is damaging your property, making it possible for you to evict them before they do even more damage.

 Rent Confidently Using Rocket Lawyer

 Being a landlord is not easy and often leads to a variety of legal issues and questions.
 Rocket Lawyer is here to help you rent with confidence using professional documents to manage every aspect of your rental business alongside attorney advice and assistance when you have questions about your documents or a specific legal matter.
-All Rocket Lawyer Lease documents are digital signature-ready using Rocket Sign.
-If you are using your own documents, you can upload them to your Rocket Lawyer account and add text, date, and signature fields for digital signing as well.
+All Rocket Lawyer Lease documents are electronic signature-ready using Rocket Sign.
+If you are using your own documents, you can upload them to your Rocket Lawyer account and add text, date, and signature fields for electronic signing as well.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.